gxshub/spring-cloud-kafka/README.md

 C:\kafka\bin\windows\kafka-server-start.bat C:\kafka\config\server.properties
 ```

-### Kafka Topic Data
+#### Kafka Topic Data
 Sometimes you may want to clean up data in the Kafka topics to start over.
 For this purpose, in Linux/MacOS, delete the folders `/tmp/zookeeper`, `/tmp/kafka-log` and `/tmp/kafka-streams`.
 In Windows, delete the folders `C:\kakfa\.dataDirzookeeper` and `C:\kakfa\.kakfa-log`.

-## The SpringBoot Applications
+## The Applications
-The proceduer gets the `appliance` JSON data from a public API and publishes it to a Kafka topic.
-The processor subscribes to that Kafka topic, computes a total count for each `brand` and publishes the results to another Kakfa topic.
+The proceduer gets `appliance` JSON data from a public [API](https://random-data-api.com/api/appliance/random_appliance) and publishes it to a Kafka topic.
+The processor subscribes to that Kafka topic, computes a total count for each (appliance) `brand` and publishes the results to another Kakfa topic.
 The processor also implements an interactive query servce that allows users to query the results via REST.

-After running the two applications, use the following URL to get a list of `brand` names:
+When the two applications are running, use the following URL to get a list of `brand` names:
 ```url
 http://localhost:8183/brands/all
 ```